JustNam/ItemManagement/README.md

 # Item Management

-An application provides RESTful APIs to manage records of categories and its corresponding items.
+An application provides RESTful APIs to manage records of categories and their corresponding items.

 ## Getting Started